hugoware/gameshow/data/css/selectors/pseudo.markdown

 # Pseudo Selectors

-Pseudo Selectors are special selectors that can
+Pseudo Selectors are special keywords that are used to select elements when they are in a certian state.

+This can be in response to a user interaction, position on the page, input status, and more.

 #///